Zapit-Optostim/zapit-tcp-bridge/Message_Protocol.md

   1. Bitmask indicating which **keys to pass as arguments** to `sendSamples`
   2. Bitmask indicating the **boolean values of the key-value pairs** given to `sendSamples`
   3. Byte indicating the **condition number** to pass to `sendSamples`

-  4. Whole number of seconds for the stimulus duration.
+  * Bytes 4 to 7 are the whole number of seconds for the stimulus duration sent as a signed single.
-  5. Fractions of a second defined as byte_5/256.
-So 5.5 seconds will be coded as [5,128] using bytes 4 and 5.
+  * Bytes 8 to 11 are the laser power in mW sent as a signed single.

 Possible arguments to `sendSamples` are **{`conditionNum`, `laserOn`, `hardwareTriggered`, `logging`, `verbose`}**.
 Each of the 5 lowest significant bits of **byte 1** in the message corresponds to these arguments, with the bit set to 1 if the key-value pair is to passed of 0 if it is not to be passed.
 For example, if we are sending arguments for `conditionNum`, `laserOn` and `logging`, byte 1 will have memory layout `0 0 0 0 1 0 1 1`, for a value of 11 (read the list of keys from right to left to get the position in the byte).